frankswu/docs-1/getting_started.md

 fx serve -v
 ```

-Re-build and push the rolldice package to a running Fuchsia device with:
+Re-build and push the rolldice package to a running Dahlia device with:

 ```
 fx build-push rolldice
 ```

-From a shell prompt on the Fuchsia device, run the updated rolldice component
+From a shell prompt on the Dahlia device, run the updated rolldice component
 with:

 ```